Any Joomla components which are not used are a security risk

 What went wrong?

-Typically, what happened is that some component had a vulnerability which was exploited to hack your website.
+Typically, what happened is that some component had a vulnerability that was exploited to hack your website.
 Let's give an overview of the how and why of this happening.

 Joomla and 3rd Party Components